Apple’s Akonia Holographics deal will redefine the weak AR market

 While Apple’s acquisition of Akonia Holographics apparently took place months ago, the news just became public, and it’s an extremely important data point in understanding AR’s trajectory.
-After peeking at Akonia’s patent portfolio, it’s clear that the company is best-known for developing holographic storage solutions — technology interestingly licensed to Nintendo and others — but its more recent work is in creating wearable “HoloMirror” optics.
+After peeking at Akonia’s patent portfolio, it’s clear that the company is best known for developing holographic storage solutions — technology interestingly licensed to Nintendo and others — but its more recent work is in creating wearable “HoloMirror” optics.

-If you’re not familiar with how AR works, think of these optics as super-thin displays nestled inside otherwise transparent lenses — an overlay that lets you see the real world, augmented with “holographic,” computer-generated visuals.
+If you’re not familiar with how AR works, think of these optics as super-thin displays nestled inside otherwise transparent lenses — an overlay that lets you see the real world augmented with “holographic,” computer-generated visuals.
 Akonia’s technology specifically promises “dramatically higher performance” than prior solutions across five key metrics:

-- Full color (RGB)
+- full color (RGB)

-- Efficiency
+- efficiency

-- High Field-of-View (FOV), and
+- high field-of-view (FOV), and

 If you’ve been following our reporting on AR solutions such as the Microsoft HoloLens and Magic Leap One, you’ll instantly understand why improvements on these factors are critically important.
 Current AR headsets are super-expensive, suffer from short battery life despite large sizes, and produce ghostly images inside small windows within your overall field of vision.
 AR won’t have a prayer of taking off until there’s a reasonably priced, power-efficient solution that produces colorful, natural-looking, and immersive imagery.
 That’s exactly what Akonia is claiming HoloMirror delivers.

 It’s a safe bet that Apple will offload most of the actual computing into a separate device — an iPhone or Apple Watch, connected wirelessly — instead of trying to cram everything inside like the HoloLens.
-But in addition to the Akonia-developed displays, the glasses will need to house camera, tracking, high-bandwidth wireless, and battery components, micro speakers for audio cues, and a controller chip.
+But in addition to the Akonia-developed displays, the glasses will need to house camera, tracking, high-bandwidth wireless, and battery components; micro speakers for audio cues; and a controller chip.

 My guess is that the challenges involved in making these parts implausibly small is the single biggest reason the AR headset isn’t already being shown — an earlier Bloomberg report pegged 2019 finalization and 2020 ship dates for the project.
 In the meanwhile, Apple is getting its development community accustomed to producing AR apps that can be viewed using iPhone and iPad screens, which will make it fairly easy to create versions compatible with wearable displays.